 Stand In The Light to Be Seen As You Are

-We all want to be liked and accepted.
-This internal need that we have to be loved, sometimes causes us to put on a mask of who we think that they want us to be.
+You are probably like me, and you want to be liked and accepted.
+This internal need that you have to be loved, sometimes causes you to put on a mask of who you think that someone wants you to be.
 The perfect little girl.
 The shy teenager.
-The smile pasted on our face, that life is wonderful, when inside we are screaming in frustration.
+The princess, the joker or the nerd.
+The smile pasted on your face, that life is wonderful, when inside you are screaming in frustration.

-It is hard to show up without any masks, but it is vitally important for us to be true to who we are.
+It is hard to show up without any masks, but it is vitally important for you to be true to who you are.
 These masks are the cause of so much unhappiness.
-We meet someone we like, but if we are both wearing masks, then neither of us is communicating who we really are.
-We fall in love with the mask and not the person.
-We communicate to the mask, and what the person is trying to say never gets heard.
-We create so much drama and trauma to ourselves and others that way.
+You meet someone you like, but if you are both wearing masks, then neither of you is communicating who you really are.
+So you fall in love with the mask, and not the person.
+You communicate to the mask, and what the person deep inside is trying to say never gets heard.
+You create so much drama and trauma to yourself and others that way.

 If you just say what you really mean, life gets so much easier.
-The truth is that I may not be who I want to be yet.
-But I have come a long way from where I used to be.
-And I want to continue removing mask after mask and burning them up, so that who I show up as, is always the real me.
+The truth is that you may not be who you want to be yet.
+But you have come a long way from where you used to be.

-Closing with this quote, because “I see you” needs to be something that happens to us and we need to see others.
+Closing with this quote, because “I see you” needs to be something that happens to you and you need to see others.

-We need to stop being invisible, and we need to let those who are trying to be, know that we see them as a human being deserving of love and respect.
-We don’t have to agree with everything that they have done in their lives, to still give them love and respect.
-How many people in nursing homes, living in the street, eating their lunch alone in the café – how many people do we pass by that are not being seen?
+You don’t have to agree with everything that they have done in their life, to still give them love and respect.
+How many people in nursing homes, living in the street, eating their lunch alone in the café – how many people do you pass by that are not being seen?
 How many just need a hug, and someone to say, I See You?
 I SEE YOU!